Water Conservation

 Californians have collectively responded to the message of smart water use by exceeding goals for reduced per capita use.

-Two laws enacted in 2018 set permanent overall targets for indoor and outdoor water consumption.
+Two laws enacted in 2018 set targets for indoor and outdoor water consumption.
 The laws give California’s 400-plus urban retail water suppliers more flexibility than the strict cuts mandated during the 2012 to 2016 drought and allow state regulators to assess thousands of dollars in fines against jurisdictions that do not meet the goals.

-During the 2022 drought, the State Water Resources Control Board (water board) adopted emergency drought regulations that banned the use of drinking water to irrigate decorative grass outside most businesses and institutions, along streets, and in most common areas of homeowners associations.
+During the 2022 drought, the State Water Resources Control Board adopted emergency drought regulations that banned the use of drinking water to irrigate decorative grass outside most businesses and institutions, along streets, and in most common areas of homeowners associations.
+Assembly Bill 1572, enacted in 2023, made the water-saving measure permanent.